KarimaheshBabu/Power-BI-Sales-Analytics-Dashboard-Project/README.md

 # This project follows the Data Analytics Workflow, for efficient data processing:

-# 1. Data Collection
+# 1. Data Collection:

 1) Sales and shipment data extracted from internal databases and Excel files.

 2) Includes order details, product categories, sales representatives, and regional performance metrics.

-# 2. Data Cleaning & Preparation
+# 2. Data Cleaning & Preparation:

 1) Removed duplicates and null values from the dataset.